CloudLabs-MOC/mslearn-ai-agents/Instructions/01-agent-fundamentals.md

 In this task, you will configure your agent by adding instructions, uploading an expense policy document for grounding, and enabling the required tools.

-1. Open another browser tab, and download [Expenses_policy.docx](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-agents/main/Labfiles/01-agent-fundamentals/Expenses_Policy.docx) below then  click on **Download file**.
+1. Open another browser tab, and download [Expenses_policy.docx](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-agents/main/Labfiles/01-agent-fundamentals/Expenses_Policy.docx) from the **below** then click on **Download file**.
 This document contains details of the expenses policy for the fictional Contoso corporation

 ```
 https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-agents/main/Labfiles/01-agent-fundamentals/Expenses_Policy.docx